Juliette Jeffers: Early life

-Jeffers was raised in The Bronx, New York.
-She attended the High School of Performing Arts where she majored in drama.
-Jeffers received a Bachelor of Arts from Hofstra University in languages.
-She also studied in Spain and France and speaks fluently in both languages.
+Juliette Jeffers began her artistic training at the High School of Performing Arts in Manhattan.
+She later earned a degree in Languages from Hofstra University, which included academic programs in both Spain and France.
+After graduating, Jeffers moved to Los Angeles to pursue a career in acting and has since worked extensively in theatre, television, and film for over twenty-five years.

 Career

 Jeffers moved to Los Angeles in the early 1990s and guest-starred on several TV shows such as Fresh Prince of Bel Air, Martin, Murder She Wrote and Silk Stalkings.
 She also appeared on ER and Grey's Anatomy.
 In film, Jeffers appeared in The Surgeon, starring Malcolm McDowell and more recently played Geoffrey Owens' wife in Play the Game starring Andy Griffith and Doris Roberts.
 She was nominated alongside John Leguizamo and Colin Quinn for a Drama Desk Award for the Off Broadway performance of her solo show Batman and Robin in the Boogie Down.
 Jeffers has appeared in over 50 TV commercials.